0n0n0m0uz/GaTech_Practicum/README.md

 5. Launch Jupyter Notebook

 6. The Jupyter Notebooks are executed in order to replicate the results on your own local machine.
+Follow the documentation in the notebooks for detailed explanations of each step

 01_Clean_RawData.........
 > The first notebook will take the final version of the CSV datafile Compassus provided as input